What are the best German watch brands?

 The brand’s name comes from Glashütte, which is the German town where the main factory is located.
 On their website, you’ll find four different watch collections, namely Senator, Pano, Vintage, and Ladies.

 When it comes to pricing, they vary greatly between different models.
 To give you an example, a Glashütte Original Senator Perpetual Calendar in 18K Rose Gold comes with a price tag of $18,980 at certain retailers such as Chrono24.

 If you thought that was expensive, you should know that a Glashütte Original Senator Tourbillon 1-94-03-04-04-04 retails for $99,869 at the time of writing.
-However, there are cheaper alternatives available, such as the Glashütte Original Senator Hand Date timepiece, which costs “just” $4,348.
+However, there are cheaper alternatives available, such as the Glashütte Original Senator Hand Date timepiece, which boasts a price tag nearing five thousand dollars.

 As you can see, German watchmaking brands don’t shy away from high prices.
-The cost is justified by an impeccable build quality, premium materials, and a heritage to match.
+The cost is justified by the impeccable build quality, premium materials, and a heritage to match.